Getting Started with Agent Builder

 • Stay secure: Never include PII or confidential client data in prompt fields or notes.

-1. Click Workflow Builder in the left-side menu to access your workflow dashboard.
+1. Click Agent Builder in the left-side menu (Under ‘Build’) to access your Workflow agent dashboard.

-2. Click + Create Workflow in the top right corner.
+2. Click + Create Workflow agent in the top right corner.

 Image of create a workflow button in workflow builder